-If you’ve been told by Dr. Kim or another dentist that you cannot receive dental implants because of poor jawbone health, this doesn’t mean that you are disqualified from dental implants completely.
-It simply means that you may have to receive additional treatments before the implant process can begin, and that’s where supplemental treatments come in.
+If you have been told by Dr. Sonny Kim or another dentist that you are not a candidate for dental implants because of poor jawbone health, it does not automatically eliminate you from dental implants entirely.
+It may mean that you need to receive additional—or supplemental—treatments before the implant process can begin.

-A supplemental treatment is any procedure or treatment that improves the condition of your oral health in preparation for another major procedure.
-For dental implants, these extra treatments can mean intensive cleanings, or recovery from tooth decay or gum disease.
-Most commonly, it’s a means to help the mouth regain good jawbone or gum tissue health, in order to provide sufficient support for the dental implant.
+A supplemental treatment is a procedure or treatment that improves the condition of your oral health in preparation for another procedure.
+For dental implants, a supplemental treatment can mean intensive cleanings, or recovery from tooth decay or gum disease.
+Most commonly, it is a means to help the mouth regain good jawbone or gum tissue health in order to provide sufficient support for the dental implant.
 If there is too little bone in the jawbone, the implant could shift, break or fall out.

-In order to recover from jawbone depletion, new bone material must be introduced to the depletion site.
-Most often, it only requires a sampling of bone granules in order to trigger regeneration, though in rare cases a larger sample may be needed.
+To recover from jawbone depletion, new bone material must be introduced to the site.
+Most often, this only requires a sampling of bone granules in order to trigger bone regeneration, though in rare cases a larger sample may be needed.

-Once this new bone material is placed, it’s left alone to heal.
-Depending on the size of the depleted area, sometimes this procedure can be performed at the same time as the placement of the fixture, so that they can heal together.
+Once this new bone material is placed, it is left alone to heal.
+Depending on the size of the graft, this supplemental procedure may be done at the same time as the implant surgery.

-Like jawbone, gum tissue is also needed to have good dental implants support.
-However, if a patient has suffered from periodontal disease in the past, their gums may have receded or become too tender from disease.
-A soft tissue augmentation transfers new tissue to the damaged areas of your gums and helps them recover from the after effects of the disease.
-This way, your implant will look even more realistic if it’s secured with healthy gum tissue.
+Like jaw bone, gum tissue is also needed to offer good dental implant support.
+If a patient has suffered from periodontal disease in the past, their gums may have receded or may be too tender due to the disease.
+A soft tissue augmentation transfers new tissue to the damaged areas of your gums and help them recover from the effects of gum disease.
+This also helps you implant look even more natural since it will be secured with healthy gum tissue.